Amy Pond: Television

 The series seven opener "Asylum of the Daleks" (2012) shows Amy, still working as a fashion model, signing papers for her and Rory's divorce.
 In the episode, the Doctor engineers a reconciliation between the two during the mission, allowing them to discuss their feelings for each other.
 It is revealed Amy left Rory because she has been infertile since "A Good Man Goes to War", and knew he wanted children.
 The couple continue traveling with the Doctor on small adventures in "Dinosaurs on a Spaceship" and "A Town Called Mercy", but leave at the end of each to return to their normal lives.
 In "The Power of Three", Amy says that the Doctor has been in her and Rory's life for ten years, and she now works as a journalist.
 The couple realise they have to choose between their normal lives and their life with the Doctor.
 They are inclined to choose the former, but Rory's father Brian (Mark Williams) encourages the pair to continue travelling with the Doctor.
 Their next adventure, "The Angels Take Manhattan", is their last.
-In the story, Amy and Rory are threatened by the evil Weeping Angels, whose touch will send them into the distant past to die alone.
+In the story, Amy and Rory are threatened by the Weeping Angels, whose touch will send them into the distant past to die alone.
 Having witnessed this eventuality, they attempt suicide, creating a paradox which destroys all but one Angel, but also renders the area permanently off-limits to the Doctor's TARDIS.
 In the present, the surviving Angel sends Rory back in time, and knowing the Doctor cannot recover him, Amy allows the Angel to touch her too so she can be with him.
 Gravestones in a New York cemetery reveal that Rory died at the age of 82 and Amy died at the age of 87.
 River arranges for Amy to leave the Doctor a message in the afterword of a 1930s pulp fiction novel, where she says she is happy with Rory and that they worry about the Doctor travelling alone.
-"P.S.", a mini shows-episode supplement based on the original script for this episode, shows that Rory and Amy adopted a son, in 1946, and named him Anthony Brian Williams.
+"P.S.", a mini-episode supplement based on the original script for this episode, shows that Rory and Amy adopted a son, in 1946, and named him Anthony Brian Williams.
 Gillan reprises the role in "The Time of the Doctor" (2013), in which Matt Smith departs the series.
 During the Eleventh Doctor's regeneration, he hallucinates images of young Amelia Pond on board his TARDIS, before a vision of adult Amy approaches and says a final goodbye.

+In the 60th anniversary special story "The Giggle", the Toymaker depicts Amy as a marionette alongside Clara Oswald and Bill Potts, taunting the Fourteenth Doctor by reminding him of companions who died while travelling with him.